 Note: for a brief beginner’s guide to the ControlUp Security Policy, please refer to the Secure Your Organization chapter.

-ControlUp’s Security Policy is dependent upon the Central Configuration Store which is enabled in Enterprise Mode only.
-In Standalone Mode the Security Policy pane is disabled.
+ControlUp’s Security Policy is dependent upon the Central Configuration Store which is enabled in On-Premises or Hybrid CLoud mode only.
+In Standalone (Offline) mode, the Security Policy pane is disabled.
 For more information regarding ControlUp modes please refer to the “Choose Your ControlUp Mode” chapter.

 Note: As a security precaution, you will not be able to modify the Security Policy if you have been disconnected from the Central Configuration Store for more than 24 hours.
 Should you wish to limit your organizations maximum offline period even further, please contact firstname.lastname@example.org.